LanderlYoung/Jenny/README.md

 Process you java code with Java Annotation Processor.

-The Processor class is `com.young.util.jni.generator.JNICppSourceGenerateProcessor`.
-You can pass the processor to your javac command with switch `-processor`, like `javac -classpath Jenny.jar -d out/ -processor "com.young.util.jni.generator.JNICppSourceGenerateProcessor"  com/young/test/NativeTest.java`.
+The Processor class is `com.young.util.jni.generator.JennyAnnotationProcessor`.
+You can pass the processor to your javac command with switch `-processor`, like `javac -classpath Jenny.jar -d out/ -processor "com.young.util.jni.generator.JennyAnnotationProcessor"  com/young/test/NativeTest.java`.

 See test for more details.